 You can hire cars from all over the place!
 We use Rentalcars.com if not driving our campervan.
-This is because when turning up to a new country there is always the generic brands that can generally be more expensive.
-But using a comparison site compares the smaller cheaper companies too.
+When turning up in a new country, universal brands can generally be more expensive.
+But using a comparison site compares the smaller, cheaper companies too.

 When using a car, you could take a tent and camp where ever you like by wild camping!
 Or book hotels along the way

 My favorite car rentals to look at are:

 - RentalCars.com: Provides comparisons for car rentals in Scotland.

 - AutoEurope: I can often find deals here for car rentals in Scotland.

 - Discover Car Hire: Searches rental car prices around the globe.

 If you’re lucky enough to have your own campervan or motorhome then you are really lucky!